Hyponatremia: Signs and symptoms

 Signs and symptoms of hyponatremia include nausea and vomiting, headache, short-term memory loss, confusion, lethargy, fatigue, loss of appetite, irritability, muscle weakness, spasms or cramps, seizures, and decreased consciousness or coma.
 Lower levels of plasma sodium are associated with more severe symptoms.
 However, mild hyponatremia (plasma sodium levels at 131–135 mmol/L) may be associated with complications and subtle symptoms (for example, increased falls, altered posture and gait, reduced attention, impaired cognition, and possibly higher rates of death).

 Neurological symptoms typically occur with very low levels of plasma sodium (usually <115 mmol/L).
 When sodium levels in the blood become very low, water enters the brain cells and causes them to swell (cerebral edema).
 This results in increased pressure in the skull and causes hyponatremic encephalopathy.
 As pressure increases in the skull, herniation of the brain can occur, which is a squeezing of the brain across the internal structures of the skull.
 This can lead to headache, nausea, vomiting, confusion, seizures, brain stem compression and respiratory arrest, and non-cardiogenic accumulation of fluid in the lungs.
 This is usually fatal if not immediately treated.

 Symptom severity depends on how fast and how severe the drop in blood sodium level is.
 A gradual drop, even to very low levels, may be tolerated well if it occurs over several days or weeks, because of neuronal adaptation.
 The presence of underlying neurological disease such as a seizure disorder or non-neurological metabolic abnormalities, also affects the severity of neurologic symptoms.

-Chronic hyponatremia can lead to such complications as neurological impairments.
-These neurological impairments most often affect gait (walking) and attention, and can lead to increased reaction time and falls.
 Hyponatremia, by interfering with bone metabolism, has been linked with a doubled risk of osteoporosis and an increased risk of bone fracture.

 Causes

 The specific causes of hyponatremia are generally divided into those with low tonicity (lower than normal concentration of solutes), without low tonicity, and falsely low sodiums.
 Those with low tonicity are then grouped by whether the person has high fluid volume, normal fluid volume, or low fluid volume.
-Too little sodium in the diet alone is very rarely the cause of hyponatremia.
+Hyponatremia can also be a possible side effect of COVID-19 vaccination.